Gazipur Agricultural University: Campus

-BSMRAU is situated in Salna of Gazipur city corporation on the Dhaka-Mymensingh highway, 15 km from Gazipur district headquarters, 9.5 km from Joydebpur Chourasta, 5 km from Security Printing Press and Ordinance Factory, and 40 km away from Dhaka city.
+GAU is situated in Salna of Gazipur city corporation on the Dhaka-Mymensingh highway, 15 km from Gazipur district headquarters, 9.5 km from Joydebpur Chourasta, 5 km from Security Printing Press and Ordinance Factory, and 40 km away from Dhaka city.
 The campus covers an area of 190 acres land including about 50 acres of well-developed experimental farm area.
 Located in a rural setting in between Joydebpur Chowrasta and National Park of Rajendrapur, surrounded by the Sal forest of the Madhupur Tract and characterized by the topographical diversity with undulated land.

 The university has a regular bus service from campus to Dhaka (Farmgate) twice a day including Friday also.
 And campus to Joydepur in nears to 2 hours interval.
 According to BSMRAU, it offers a unique, calm and quiet campus; most suitable for academic pursuit.